 The concerns aren't just theoretical.
 They involve real-world complications that can arise from the procedure itself, the way the cells are handled, and how your body responds to them.
 From immediate issues like infection at the injection site to more complex, long-term problems, these are factors that every patient should seriously consider.
 It's easy to get caught up in the promise of a cure, but a responsible approach means looking at the full picture.
 Before you move forward with any treatment, you need a clear understanding of what could go wrong so you can weigh the potential benefits against the genuine risks involved.
 This isn't about creating fear; it's about empowering you with knowledge.

-Risk of Infection and Bleeding
+Infection and Bleeding at the Injection Site

 Any time you have an injection, there's a chance of infection or bleeding.
 This is a basic risk of any procedure that breaks the skin.
 However, the risk can be much higher with stem cell injections if the clinic doesn't follow strict sterile protocols.
 There have been serious cases where patients were hospitalized with infections after receiving stem cell treatments.
 This highlights the importance of choosing a reputable medical facility that prioritizes patient safety and adheres to the highest standards of care.
 A clean environment and proper technique are fundamental to minimizing this immediate and potentially dangerous side effect.